fathimazohra24/Music-Store-Data-Analysis-SQL/README.md

 ![](MusicDatabaseSchema.png)

 ## Business Questions Answered
+The following are a few of the questions that are answered in the project (check out Queries.sql file for the solutions):

 - Who are the top-selling artists in the music store?
 - Which music genre is the most popular in each country?
 - How much has each customer spent on different artists?